omnetpp/omnetpp.org/downloads/AdHocSim.md

   - a physical level model
   - a MAC level
   - a routing model that implements AODV standard draft v.10
-  - a mobility model that can use one of the following algorithm o random walk o restricted random walk o random direction o random waypoint o pursuit model o normal markovian mobility model
+  - a mobility model that can use one of the following algorithms o random walk o restricted random walk o random direction o random waypoint o pursuit model o normal markovian mobility model

 * each host moves following an independent mobility algorithm